gemc/home/_documentation/quickstart.md

 ```

 `make_box` and `make_tube` are helper methods that set the solid type and parameters in one call.
-The flux box is assigned the `flux` digitization, which records a hit for every track that crosses it.
+The %%flux_box%% volume is assigned the %%flux%% digitization, which records a hit for every track that crosses it.

 No Geant4 C++ objects (`G4VSolid`, `G4LogicalVolume`, `G4PVPlacement`, etc.) appear in the script.
 GEMC constructs them internally from the database entries written by `publish`.